 Whether this reflects the adoption by more states of Comment 8 to Model Rule 1.1 (requiring that lawyers kept abreast of developments in technology), increased availability of resources and cost decreases, or some combination of all these and other factors is unknown.

-The top uses for laptops in the courtroom according to the 2016 Survey include:
+The top uses for laptops in the courtroom according to the ABA 2017 Legal Technology Survey Report include:

-Given the increased development of mobile apps, tablets, and cloud computing, it is no surprise to see this increase in accessing key evidence and documents in the courtroom.
-Evidence is being stored in the cloud using low-budget tools like Dropbox/Box, and higher-end e-discovery tools like Relativity (and everything in between), and then accessed from mobile devices like laptops, tablets, hybrids, and even smartphones.
+Given the increased development of mobile apps, tablets, and cloud computing, however, it is no surprise to see an overall increase in accessing key evidence and documents in the courtroom.
+Evidence is being stored in the cloud using low budget tools like Dropbox, or higher-end e-discovery tools like Relativity (and everything in between), and then accessed from mobile devices like laptops, tablets, hybrids, and even smartphones.

 What About Tablets and Smartphones?